nabto/edge-ios-rtsp/README.md

 2. Open the generated workspace in XCode and work from there: `open NabtoEdgeVideo.xcworkspace`

+## Simulator issues

+The GStreamer package does as of writing not support M1 simulator builds.
+So either run on a physical iOS device.
+Or start XCode through Rosetta, this will build for and launch an x86_64 simulator instead of an arm64 based one.

 ## Questions?

 In case of questions or problems, please write to support@nabto.com or contact us through the live chat on [www.nabto.com](https://www.nabto.com).